nrfconnect/sdk-nrf/samples/bluetooth/peripheral_cts_client/README.rst

                External update  0
                Manual update    0

       #.
-Disconnect the device in the Bluetooth Low Energy app.
+Disconnect the device in the app.
       #.
-As bond information is preserved by the Bluetooth Low Energy app, you can immediately reconnect to the device by clicking the :guilabel:`Connect` button again.
+As bond information is preserved by the app, you can immediately reconnect to the device by clicking the :guilabel:`Connect` button again.

    .. group-tab:: nRF54 DKs

       1. |connect_terminal_specific|
       #.
 Reset the kit.
       #.
 Start `nRF Connect for Desktop`_
       #.
-Open the Bluetooth Low Energy app and select the connected dongle that is used for communication.
+Open the `Bluetooth Low Energy app`_ and select the connected dongle that is used for communication.
       #.
 Open the :guilabel:`SERVER SETUP` tab.
          Click the dongle configuration and select **Load setup**.
          Load the :file:`cts_central.ncs` file that is located under :file:`samples/bluetooth/peripheral_cts_client` in the |NCS| folder structure.